opentrustlabs/opentrust-identity/README.md

 ##### 2. Key Management Service (KMS)

 There is a lot of data which needs to be encrypted at rest.
-These include the client secret, unencrypted private keys or the passcode for encrypted private keys, client secrets for federated OIDC providers, and ReCaptcha API keys (if you are using ReCaptcha).
+These include the client secret, unencrypted private keys or the passcode for encrypted private keys, client secrets for federated OIDC providers, and, if you are using ReCaptcha, ReCaptcha API keys.

 Currently, this tool supports the following configuration for KMS:
 - none